laravel/docs/dusk.md

     $browser->waitUsing(10, 1, function () use ($something) {
         return $something->isReady();
     }, "Something wasn't ready in time.");

-<a name="selector hooks"></a>
-### Selector Hooks

-Choosing good CSS Selectors for interacting with elements is one of the hardest parts of writing Dusk tests.
-Over time, frontend changes can cause CSS selectors like the following to break your tests:

-    // HTML...

-    <button>Login</button>

-    // Test...

-    $browser->click('.login-page .container div > button');

-Selector hooks allow you to focus on writing effective tests rather than wrangling CSS selectors.
-To register a hook, add a `dusk` attribute to your HTML element, then prefix the hook with `@` to use it as a selector:

-    // HTML...

-    <button dusk="login-button">Login</button>

-    // Test...

-    $browser->click('@login-button');

 <a name="making-vue-assertions"></a>
 ### Making Vue Assertions